You are here:

 I’m not offended by the presumptions behind the image.
 I find them more ridiculous than anything else; the point is to call attention to them.

 As for those presumptions, the overwhelming majority of people are not washroom gender icons.
-So why not show a picture, or several different pictures, of actual people, rather than a schematic where the only feature intended to signify is the iconic representation of the genders of the two people pictured?
+So why not show a picture, or several different pictures, of actual people, rather than a schematic where the only feature intended to signify dating is the iconic representation of the genders of the two people pictured?

-And I don’t think that and are as far apart as your remark suggests.
+And I don’t think that descriptive assumptions and norms are as far apart as your remark suggests.
 If you’re giving a list of the norms in a given society, one of the things you’ve got to list is the set of categories they use to describe the world; in particular, the framework through which some situations are tagged as mundane or normal, and others tagged as abnormal — for good or for ill — or as deserving some kind of special attention or scrutiny.
 Statistically speaking, the overwhelming majority of writers are right-handed, not left-handed; but I think very few people would use right-handedness as a signifier for writing, and very few people would find it weird if a particular graphic for writing involved a person holding a pen in her left hand.

-heather replied:
+8. heather

 excellent points, all, charles. i wouldn’t go so far as to say all description is normative, allowing for the axioms of logic not to be aligned with any particular political agenda, but it is damn hard to find anything else that doesn’t carry some normative weight.